WojciechMatuszewski/programming-notes/aws-stuff.md

 ##### RPO (Recovery point objective)

-How much data can we loose?
+How much data can we lose?
 This is the duration in-between data snapshots, backups are made.

 ##### Backup & Resotre